 Keep in mind that it is never a good idea to put silver flatware in the dishwasher.
 Instead, wash your flatware in warm water with a mild dish detergent.

-If you want to deep clean your silver flatware for the purposes of tarnish removal, you have a couple of options.
+If you want to clean your silver flatware for tarnish removal, you have a couple of options.

-First, try to remove the tarnish with a dry silver cloth, rubbing only as firmly as you need to.
+First, try to remove the tarnish with a dry silver cloth, rubbing only as firmly as needed.

 If you need additional cleaning options, try this method: